Emma Cornelia Sickels: The 1893 Columbian Exposition

 Several months after the Massacre, Sickels went to New York to organize an exhibit on Native American life for the New York Press Club.
 Illinois Congressman George Davis gave Sickels a political appointment to work under Frederic Ward Putnam at the 1893 Columbian Exposition.
-She believes she received this job as recognition of her work at Pine Ridge.
+She believed she received this job as recognition of her work at Pine Ridge.
 Putnam did not approve of the appointment.
 However, she became one of the Anthropology and Ethnology Department's associates at Chicago's Columbian Exposition.
 Hundreds of Native Americans participated in the fair.
 The US government set up a model of a federal school for Native American children.
 Putnam and his team hoped to display a picture of white saviorism and primitive Native Americans.
 Putnam did not design his department's exhibit to showcase factual Native American life in the nineteenth century.
 Instead, he supported stereotypes and a view of this demographic as artifacts of the past.
 The Field Museum in Chicago took much of the Department's work after the fair closed.

 Putnam fired Sickels on May 1, 1893, with Davis's signature on the dismissal.
 Sickels called out her department's false representations of Native American life.
 Before the fair started, in late 1892, she claimed that Native Americans would be so upset with the exhibits that there would be an uprising.
 While there was no uprising, many tribal members were very disappointed, such as Simon Pokagon, who wrote The Red Man's Rebuke about the exposition.
 Putnam fired Sickels for her protests.
 Sickels began writing to the New York Times, sharing with the public that some Native American groups were excluded from participating in the exhibits to display Native American culture as uncivilized.
 She also disagreed with the display of Kwakwakaʼwakw ceremonials.
 She accused Putnam of showcasing these dances to degrade Native Americans publicly in the New York Times.
 After she was publicly fired, Sickels went to work for the Board of Lady Managers.

 One of Sickels's coworkers at the Columbian Exposition, James Mooney, started studying the Ghost Dance Religion around the same time as the Wounded Knee Massacre.
 During his work for the Exhibition, he wrote a book, The Ghost-Dance Religion and Wounded Knee.
 This is the first actual investigation into the causes of the conflict.
 The central narrative of the book is based on the words of George Sword, an Oglala Sioux man in the Teton Dakota dialect that was translated by Emma Sickels.
 This translation is the only primary source of the Ghost Dance Massacre told from a victim's side.
 She also collected Lakota ghost dance songs that Mooney published.